FAIRmat-NFDI/nomad-docs/docs/writing_guide.md

 - **Prefer clarity over cleverness.** Simple, direct wording beats jargon, metaphors, or over-complicated phrasing.
 - **Stay consistent.** Follow existing terminology, formatting, and naming conventions; introduce new terms sparingly and define them clearly.
 When in doubt, cross-check other docs pages or ask the documentation maintainers.
 - **Keep essential context in place, centralize reusable content.** Provide enough information directly on the page so the user can follow without friction.
 For reused, larger blocks of content, keep a single authoritative version and link to it.
-- **Check accuracy with the actual system.** Verify commands, screenshots, and examples against the current NOMAD deployment.
+- **Check accuracy with the actual system.** Verify commands, screenshots, and examples against the current NOMAD deployment. *Only merge a docs PR after the corresponding code changes have been merged into `nomad-lab`’s `develop` branch*.

 ## Styling & Conventions